List of Jeeves characters: Clementina

+In their brief interaction, Jeeves teaches her how to make a rabbit with a handkerchief.

 Edwin Craye

 The Hon.
 Edwin Craye is a fictional character in the Jeeves stories.
 The fourteen-year-old son of Lord Worplesdon and younger brother of Lady Florence Craye, he is a bothersome Boy Scout who seeks to perform "daily acts of kindness", though he is more concerned with performing daily acts than actually being helpful.
 He always causes trouble for others with his meddlesome actions, especially after he has fallen behind with his daily acts of kindness and is trying to catch up.
 He appears in "Jeeves Takes Charge" and Joy in the Morning.

 A prototype of Edwin Craye appears in the Reggie Pepper story "Disentangling Old Percy".
 This early version of Edwin is a meek adult.
 He has the title Lord Weeting in the British edition of the story.

 Florence Craye

 Lady Florence Craye is a recurring fictional character in the Jeeves stories, being the beautiful, intellectual and serious daughter of Percy Craye, Lord Worplesdon.

 A novelist, in Jeeves and the Feudal Spirit (1954), she is engaged to Oxford-educated muscular ex-policeman G. D'Arcy Cheesewright.